 What’s the toughest behavioral interview question of them all?
 For many, it’s this one: Tell me about a time you failed.

 Obviously, you can’t afford to FAIL to answer this question well.
-However, my experience is that most candidates are terrible at answering the question.
+However, experience shows that most candidates are terrible at answering this question.

 Why is it so difficult?
-Typical behavioral questions are tricky enough — but this one asks specifically about a negative experience.
+Typical behavioral interview questions are tricky enough — but the “Tell me about a time you failed” question asks specifically about a negative experience.
 Negative experiences are tough to talk about in job interviews because your focus is on trying to present yourself in the best possible light.

 You want to be candid, but not TOO candid.
 How do you talk about failure without sabotaging your chance of landing a job offer?